tduyduc/lol-vs-bots-assist/README.md

 It is recommended that you have created a Vs. Bots game lobby beforehand, with the game client size being 1024×576.

+The display scaling setting in your system must be set to 100% (or 96 DPI) for the automation script to work properly.

 -----

 ## Options